home-assistant/home-assistant.io/source/_lovelace/button.markdown

   type: map
 double_tap_action:
   required: false
-  description: The action taken on card double tap.
+  description: The action taken on card double-tap.
 For more information, see the [action documentation](/lovelace/actions/#double-tap-action).
   type: map
 theme:
   required: false